 Men and women of all ages can suffer from incontinence, although women are particularly prone.
 But, in nearly all cases, the condition is treatable or preventable.

-The most common form is stress incontinence, whereby the bladder leaks when put under pressure, for example with a cough or a sneeze, when playing sport or during intercourse.
+The most common form is in stress, whereby the bladder leaks when put under pressure, for example with a cough or a sneeze, when playing sport or during intercourse.
 Weakness may follow childbirth, though constipation, a chronic cough or being overweight may be factors.
-The other form of incontinence is urge incontinence whereby a person has a sudden need to go to the toilet and in the rush the bladder leaks.
+The other form is urge incontinence whereby a person has a sudden need to go to the toilet and in the rush the bladder leaks.
 This is often caused by an infection or bladder irritation.

 Managed by a chartered physiotherapist and specialist incontinence nurse, Holly House offers a variety of ways to treat urinary incontinence and pelvic floor dysfunction.

 On your first visit to the clinic, a full assessment of your lifestyle, surgical and medical history will be made as well as a physical examination.
 Once completed, we will discuss with you the diagnosis and possible treatments available.